drugis/addis-core/docs/design/index.md

 #### Creating datasets ####

+Datasets are collections of studies together with their meta-data.

 **F3.1** Any user must be able to create a new dataset.
 The user will be prompted to provide a title and a description, as well as a method for study selection (F3.2-F3.5) and for data extraction (F3.6; F4.*).

 **F3.2** Studies can be selected based on the inclusions of an existing systematic review, by referring to a specific extraction of that review ([Mockup 002](#mockup002), [003](#mockup003)).